shibaFoss/AIO-Video-Downloader/README.md

 **Made with ❤️ in India** 🇮🇳

-*VideoMate is not affiliated with VidMate, SnapTube, or any other proprietary video downloader.*
+*AIO Video Downloader is not affiliated with VidMate, SnapTube, or any other proprietary video downloader.*